rossvg/ADXL-6-Point-Calibration/README.md

 Calibration program for the ADXL335 accelerometer.
 Values are different for each chip but process is the same.

 ## Setup
 Download Arduino IDE and ensure proper connection to board.
-Connect an ADXL335 x,y,z wires to the following pins xPin = A3
+Connect an ADXL335 x,y,z wires to the following pins:
+xPin = A3
 yPin = A2
 zPin = A1